Adesewa-Ajibade/Climate-Twitter-Analysis-/README.md

 	•	Standardising text formatting using the INITCAP function to maintain consistency
 	•	Converting columns into appropriate data types where necessary
 	•	Creating derived columns, including a year column extracted from the timestamp field for time-based analysis

-These steps helped prepare the dataset for efficient querying, accurate analysis, and dashboard development in Power BI.
+These steps helped make the dataset clean, well-structured, and ready for analysis.
+As a result, it became easier to run SQL queries, generate accurate insights, and build interactive dashboards in Power BI
 ---

 ## 🔄 Data Transformation